 well and buying assets that have underperformed fits the investment mantra of sell high, buy low.
 As long as you have confidence in the underlying investment, this investment process should continue to help individuals achieve financial success.

-If you have incurred losses in taxable accounts, you may want to consider selling those holdings to offset realized gains and potentially $3,000 of ordinary income.
+If you have incurred losses in taxable accounts, you may want to consider selling those holdings to offset realized gains and potentially $3,000 of ordinary income (or $1,500 each for married taxpayers filing separately).
 Learn more about the benefits of tax-loss harvesting to lower your tax bill.
 It is best to contact a tax professional before making tax related decisions.

+Estate planning is important.
 Wills and powers of attorney (both financial and healthcare) are documents everyone should have in place.
-Adding beneficiaries to accounts is an important step to ensure the money intended for those beneficiaries avoids probate.
+Adding or updating beneficiaries to accounts is an important step to ensure the money intended for those beneficiaries avoids probate.
 Consulting with an estate planning attorney is the best way to ensure your assets are properly titled and beneficiary designations are in place.

 Take some time to review the above areas of focus.
 Once you determine the areas that are most important to your financial health you must turn those ideas into goals.
 Make sure they are realistic and achievable.
 If you have additional questions or want help developing action items to reach your goals contact a financial advisor to get their thoughts on what can be most impactful to your situation.